vitalif/vitastor/README.md

   - `disk_alignment`, `journal_block_size`, `meta_block_size` should be set to the internal
     block size of your SSDs which is 4096 on most drives.
   - `journal_no_same_sector_overwrites true` prevents multiple overwrites of the same journal sector.
-    Some SSDs (like Intel D3-4510) don't like such overwrites so they benefit from this setting.
+    Most (99%) SSDs don't need this option.
+But Intel D3-4510 does because it doesn't like when you overwrite the same sector twice in a short period of time.
+The setting forces Vitastor to never overwrite the same journal sector twice in a row which makes D3-4510 almost happy.
+Not totally happy, because overwrites of the same block can still happen in the metadata area...
 When this setting is set, it is also required to raise `journal_sector_buffer_count` setting, which is the number of dirty journal sectors that may be written to at the same time.
 - `systemctl start vitastor.target` everywhere.
 - Start any number of monitors: `cd mon; node mon-main.js --etcd_url 'http://10.115.0.10:2379,http://10.115.0.11:2379,http://10.115.0.12:2379,http://10.115.0.13:2379' --etcd_prefix '/vitastor' --etcd_start_timeout 5`.
 - At this point, one of the monitors will configure PGs and OSDs will start them.